 I’d like you to join me in a little experiment.

 There is a pretty good chance that somewhere in your vicinity is something you can use to take a picture.
 I want you to do that.
 Done?
 Good.
 See how (relatively) nice it looks on the screen?
 Now, either on the device itself or on your computer, look at the image zoomed to 100%.
 Comparatively speaking, it doesn’t look so good, does it?
 If you didn’t feel like participating, I did an example for you.
 This is a picture of a painting my girlfriend did.
-I took it on a Canon 550D at a resolution of 5184×3456, cropped to 4748×3159.
+It doesn't really matter if you think it's a good painting or not; that isn't the point.
+I took this picture on a Canon T2i/550D at a resolution of 5184×3456, cropped to 4748×3159.
 I took the photo in poor lighting to make everything easier to see.

 This image has been resized to 620×413, because of the width required by our blogging software.